guillesanbri/cuda-snippets/benchmarks/README.md

 > [!IMPORTANT]
 > This is the code for the blog post ["How to Benchmark CUDA Kernels"](https://guillesanbri.com/CUDA-Benchmarks/) which provides explanations and results for each methodology change.
 Worth taking a look!

-## Final Template

-The most complete template, along with some guidelines, can be found in `benchmark_00_template.cu`.

 ## Files Overview

 ### **benchmark_01_wrong.cu**